Thai Names And Nicknames

 I had a good friend called Aor.
 'Aor' is her official nickname and Pritsapa (the Thai word for the month of May) is her real name.
 However, her friends call her Ban because she has a round face and 'ban' is a classifier for round things.

 When some Thais tell you their Thai name they will tell you the translated version.
-For example, if their name is 'Gai' they will tell you that their name is Chicken.
+For example, if their name is 'Gai' they might tell you that their name is Chicken.

 When this happens now I know immediately what is going on, but when I first arrived in Thailand I called a girl Bird for several days before realising that her name was Nok.
-I felt such an idiot.
+She told me her name was Bird, but when I found out her real name I felt such an idiot.

 When some Thais go to live or study in a Western country they adopt a Western name.
 Possibly this is because they want to integrate better into Western society, or maybe their Thai name is too difficult for foreigners to pronounce.
 Thais sometimes refer to these names as their 'farang' names.